Garden Update: March – Mystery Seed Edition

 by Texas Homesteader ~

-It’s only March, but there’s much to do now to prepare for your vegetable garden.
+It’s only March but there’s much to do now to help assure a productive vegetable garden.
 Spring is almost here, y’all!

 It's only March, but there's LOTS going on both in preparation of as well as in the garden.
 Come see what we're doing. #TexasHomesteader